 65-day ban on fishing at sea begins

-A 65-day ban on fishing at the sea started across the country from last midnight.
+A 65-day ban on fishing at the sea started across the country from early yesterday.

 The ban has been imposed as it is the breeding season of various species of fish at the sea, officials at fisheries department said.

-Nripendra Nath Biswas, deputy director of Barisal Divisional Fisheries Office, said during the ban, no fishing vessels, including trawlers and industrial trawlers, will be allowed to go to the sea.
+Nripendra Nath Biswas, deputy director of Barisal Divisional Fisheries Office, said during the ban, no fishing vessels, including trawlers, will be allowed to go to the sea.

 "We have also hold meetings and awareness activities to ensure that the fishermen maintain the restriction," he said.